rka97/Unive/README.md

 Changelog:
 - [x] Make a Student database table and the corresponding model (won't add much functionality yet).
+- [x] Make a Department database table and the corresponding model.
+- [x] Make a Teacher database table and the corresponding model (empty controller).
-- [x] Link User to Student
+- [x] Link User to Student\Staff.
+(Model / View)
-- [ ] Alter User view such that it takes a student ID during registration.
 - [ ] Make UI for adding and removing students.